srtian/Blog/README.md

 # About Me

-Hello, my name is Srtian and I am a seasoned Software Engineer specializing in security for ByteDance in Singapore.
-I have had the pleasure of working with KWai and Horizon Robots in the past.
-My expertise lies in web development, with a particular focus on Saas and tob businesses.
-In addition to my professional pursuits, I am passionate about traveling, photography, and reading.
-I hope you have a fantastic day ahead!
+Hi, I’m Srtian.
+I’m a software engineer at ByteDance in Singapore, focusing on security.
+I’ve also worked at KWai and Horizon Robots before.
+I’m pretty experienced with web development, especially SaaS and B2B projects.
+Outside of work, I love traveling, taking photos, and reading.
+Hope you have a great day!

 ---